 The In-Home Occupational Performance Evaluation (I-HOPE) targets activities performed in the home that are essential for aging in place.
 The purpose of the I‐HOPE is to measure the effects of an incompatibility between a person’s abilities and the environment or the “person-environment misfit” of older adults and their homes.

-The I-HOPE offers a psychometrically sound assessment of daily activities that considers the client’s perspective and satisfaction while recognizing the role of the environment on performance.
+The I-HOPE offers a psychometrically sound assessment of daily activities that considers the client’s perspective and satisfaction while recognizing the role of the environment in performance.

 Jump to ordering information »